Oladipupo-Erinle/US-SUPERSTORE/README.md

 2. # Shipment preferred by customers:

- The report extensively explored the preferred shipment modes offered by the Superstore, including first class, second class, standard, and same-day shipment.
+ The report extensively explored the preferred shipment modes offered by the Superstore, including first class,second-classs, standard, and same-day shipment.

 This analysis is essential to guide the Superstore in understanding which areas to prioritize and which ones need improvement.
 By knowing the customers' shipment preferences,  the Superstore can focus its efforts on enhancing customer satisfaction and optimizing its shipping services accordingly.
-This data-driven approach can help the Superstore

-allocate resources effectively and tailor its shipping options to better align with customer demands and expectations.
+This data-driven approach can help the Superstore allocate resources effectively and tailor its shipping options to better align with customer demands and expectations.

 4. # Category review
   	 •	Best performing Category by sales